David Bannister, Executive Director

 xt.
 107, firstname.lastname@example.org

 Adrienne Gause joined the Foundation staff in July of 2013.
-From 2001-2005 Adrienne worked for the international 501(c)(3) charity Children’s Hunger Relief Fund and their sister organization African American Self-Help Foundation as the manager for the annual fundraising campaign, the Combined Federal Campaign.
-She was also the advertising assistant for the two organizations, producing annual reports, brochures and print ads.
-Adrienne has been the bookkeeper and manager of the Russian River Pub in Forestville since 2005.
-She joined the Foundation as an intern from Sonoma State University in the spring of 2013 and helped shape the first administrative internship at LF.
-She also completed our Laguna Guides training in 2013.
+She has a long background working with local and international non-profits annual fundraising campaigns, advertising, and project management.
+Adrienne joined the Foundation as an intern from Sonoma State University in the spring of 2013 and helped shape the first administrative internship.
+She completed our Laguna Guides training in 2013.
 Adrienne holds a Bachelors of Arts from Sonoma State University in Environmental Studies: Restoration and Conservation with an emphasis in Social Sciences, with a minor in Geography.

 xt.
 105, email@example.com